JDAI-CV/FaceX-Zoo/README.md

 # License
 FaceX-Zoo is released under the [Apache License, Version 2.0](LICENSE).

-# References
+# Acknowledgements
 This repo is mainly inspired by [InsightFace](https://github.com/deepinsight/insightface), [InsightFace_Pytorch](https://github.com/TreB1eN/InsightFace_Pytorch), [face.evoLVe](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch/blob/master/README.md).
+We thank the authors a lot for their valuable efforts.

-# Citing FaceX-Zoo
+# Citation
-If you use FaceX-Zoo in your research or wish to refer to the baseline results published by this project, please use the following BibTeX entry.
+Please consider citing our paper in your publications if the project helps your research.
+BibTeX reference is as follows.
 ```BibTeX
 @article{wang2021facex-zoo,
   title={FaceX-Zoo: A PyTorch Toolbox for Face Recognition},